-Painkillers work by blocking the effects of these pain chemicals.
+Painkillers block the effects of these pain chemicals.
 The problem is that you can't focus most pain relievers specifically on your headache or bad back.
-Instead, it travels through your whole body.
+Instead, the medicine travels through your whole body.
 This can cause some unexpected side effects.

 What Are the Risks for People With Ulcers?

 Other pain relievers may be less dangerous.
-Acetaminophen -- the active ingredient in Tylenol -- works differently and poses a much lower risk of GI problems.
-However, like any drug, it does have side effects of its own.
+Acetaminophen works differently and poses a much lower risk of GI problems.
+But like any drug, it does have side effects of its own.
 You shouldn't take any over-the-counter painkiller for more than 10 days without your health care provider's approval.

 The risks from NSAIDs are quite serious.
 Studies show that people who use NSAIDs are about three times as likely to have gastrointestinal bleeding.
 Even at low doses, NSAIDs can make mild ulcers much worse.